 Harvest is, of course, by hand.
-The whites pass through a sorting table and are then gently pressed and allowed to ferment in large wooden vats or stainless steel tanks.
+The whites pass through a sorting table and are then gently pressed and fermented in large wooden vats or stainless steel tanks.
 The reds are sorted and then crushed by foot in foudre.
-The whites and rosés are released as early as March of the year after harvest while many of the reds are aged for up to 18 months in large oak vats, foudres, or demi-muids.
+The whites and rosés are released as early as March of the year after harvest, while many of the reds are aged for up to 18 months in large oak vats, foudres, or demi-muids.

 Thierry’s years of hard work are starting to pay off.
 For years he worked all week in the vines and then took off on Friday afternoons for the 5-hour drive to Paris.
 From the back of his truck, he sold his wines to restaurants and small shops.
 When the wines starting showing up on the lists of Guy Savoy, Taillevent, and Arpège, people starting paying attention.
-Now he is a leader of the biodynamics movement in France, the defender of his little appellation, and one of France’s most respected winemakers.
+Now he is a leader of France’s biodynamics movement, the defender of his little appellation, and one of France’s most respected winemakers.
 These are soulful wines of amazing purity.Close